How to Become a Lawyer Without Going to Law School

 Yes, it is possible to practice without a JD

-Where Can You Become a Lawyer Without Going to Law School?
+Where Can You Become a Lawyer Without Law School?

-If you want to become a lawyer without going to law school, pick your location carefully.
-Only four states (California, Vermont, Virginia, and Washington) allow potential law students to skip law school entirely.
-Three others (Maine, New York, and Wyoming) require some law school experience, but allow an apprenticeship to substitute for one or two years of law school.
-(For full details, check out this helpful state-by-state guide to becoming a lawyer without law school.)
+Pick your location carefully if you want to become a lawyer without going to law school.
+Only four states—California, Vermont, Virginia, and Washington—allow potential law students to skip law school entirely.
+Three others—Maine, New York, and Wyoming—require some law school experience, but they allow an apprenticeship to substitute for one or two years of law school.

-What do these states require?
-It varies widely.
+Each state's exact rules are different.
 In Virginia, for example, a legal apprentice cannot be paid by the supervising attorney.
-In Washington, they have to be.
+In Washington, they must be paid by the attorney.

-Typically, the apprentice is required to work a certain number of hours every week in a law practice for a given number of weeks.
-Some hours must be spent under the direct supervision of an attorney, and a certain number of study hours are required.
-In all states, the mentoring attorney must meet a minimum level of experience, ranging from three years in Vermont to 10 years in Virginia and Washington.
+An apprentice is typically required to work a certain number of hours in a law practice each week for a given number of weeks.
+Some hours must be spent under the direct supervision of an attorney, and a certain number of study hours are also required.
+The mentoring attorney must meet a minimum level of experience in all states, ranging from three years in Vermont to 10 years in Virginia and Washington.

-In California, legal apprentices are required to pass the First-Year Law Students’ Examination, or “Baby Bar,” to continue with their studies and sit for the actual bar exam.
+Legal apprentices in California are required to pass the First-Year Law Students’ Examination, or “Baby Bar,” to continue with their studies and sit for the actual bar exam.
 This exam is quite difficult, has a very low pass rate, and is a formidable obstacle.

-As the LikeLincoln.org website on legal apprenticeship explains, there are pros and cons to becoming a lawyer through legal apprentice programs.
-The most obvious benefit is avoiding the high cost of a traditional legal education, which most students finance with student loans.
-Of course, some of this cost might be offset via law school scholarships, but the harsh reality is that many law students graduate with more debt than they can comfortably pay back, which limits their career options.
+The most obvious benefit of becoming a lawyer through a legal apprentice program is avoiding the high cost of a traditional legal education, which most students finance with student loans.
+Of course, some of this cost can be offset via law school scholarships, but the harsh reality is that many law students graduate with more debt than they can comfortably pay back.
+This can limit their career options.

-Other potential benefits include learning law in the community instead of going away to school and (perhaps) not coming back.
-Given that rural areas face a shortage of lawyers, setting up apprentice programs in rural areas could be a good way to keep ambitious local students in the community and working on local legal needs.
+Other potential benefits include learning law in the community instead of going away to school.
+Given that rural areas tend to face a shortage of lawyers, setting up apprentice programs in these locations can be a good way to keep ambitious local students in the community and working on local legal needs.

-Finally, it is indisputable that the average legal apprentice will have more hands-on experience than most new law school graduates.
+Finally, it's indisputable that the average legal apprentice will have more hands-on experience than most new law school graduates.
 At most, the average law grad has done one clinic and perhaps a handful of summer jobs, internships, or externships.
-Most time is taken up with classes, particularly in the first two years.
+Most of a student's time is taken up with classes, particularly in the first two years.